-When younger generation mention Florentine tailors, they mostly refer to overly mythical commercial tailor, or some growing apprentice tailor from Japan.
-Gradually, people take a few generalization to describe "the Florentine look".
+When the younger generation mentions Florentine tailors, they mostly refer to overly mythical commercial tailors, or some growing apprentice from Japan.
+Gradually, people take a few generalizations to describe "the Florentine look".
 Yet, what sets bespoke garments apart should not be some summarization, it's in the subtle difference.
 Hence each tailor's work is a true celebration of individualism.
-The city of Florence was never short of tailor legends in history: Maltagliati, Rossella, Giuntini, Franchi, Cappelli, Di Preta, Speciale e Mealli.
+The city of Florence was never short of tailoring legends in history: Maltagliati, Rossella, Giuntini, Franchi, Cappelli, Di Preta, Speciale e Mealli.
 Most of these stars have sadly faded away.
 Nevertheless, we are extremely blessed to still be able to see one of them shining, Loris Vestrucci.

 All the above characteristics define the roots of Vestrucci , and many other great Florentine tailors.
 There are a few more values that make Vestrucci's jackets distinctive.